 Unfortunately, some ALJs even take the stance that if a claimant can represent themselves, then they are not disabled.

-Step Three: If you go anywhere new for treatment, take any new medication, or have any new diagnoses, you need to call us and let us know so we can forward that information to SSA/DDS or order your medical records, depending on where you are in your Social Security Disability case.
+If you are going anywhere new for treatment, taking any new medication, or receiving a new diagnosis, please call us to inform us so we can forward that information to SSA/DDS or order your medical records, depending on the stage of your Social Security Disability case.

 If you need a Durham Social Security Disability attorney, The Bishop Law Firm handles Social Security Disability cases at any level and is willing to assist you throughout your disability case.
 We do not get paid unless you win!
 Call us today for a free case evaluation at (919) 615-3095.